Service cores Sample Clauses

 Service cores.
 A. All Employees employed on a service core at more than fifteen metres above the highest point of the main structure, where the Employee is physically isolated from the top deck and working in an enclosed space, shall be paid the multistorey rate appropriate for the main structure plus $1.07 per hour worked for each 15 metres, calculated from the highest point reached by the main structure to the highest point reached by the service core in any one day period (i.e. for this purpose the highest point of the main structure shall be regarded as though it were the ground in calculating the additional allowance).

-Service cores a) All employees employed on a service core at more than 15 metres above the highest point of the main structure shall be paid the multi-storey rate appropriate for the main structure, calculated from the highest point reached by the main structure to the highest point reached by the service core in any one day period (i.e. for this purpose the highest point of the main structure shall be regarded as though it were the ground in calculating the appropriate towers allowance).
+Service cores.
+All employees employed on a service core at more than 15 metres above the highest point of the main structure must be paid the multistorey rate appropriate for the main structure calculated from the highest point reached by the main structure to the highest point reached by the service core in any one day period.
+Employees employed on a service core no higher than 15 metres above the highest point of the main structure must be paid in accordance with the multistorey allowance prescribed herein.
+Provided that any section of a service core exceeding 15 metres above the highest point of the main structure will be disregarded for the purpose of calculating the multistorey allowance applicable to the main structure.

 Related to Service cores